Easy Creamy Vegetarian Potato Soup

 Gummy or starchy texture

-The very best way to process the cooked potatoes is with a potato ricer.
-A potato masher will work but do not over mash the potatoes.
-A blender, food processer, or immersion blender all basically do the same thing.
+A blender, food processor, or immersion blender all basically do the same thing.
 If you are using one of these, it should only be for a matter of seconds.
 If you run the soup through for a few minutes, you will gave a gluey slim by the end.

 Electric beaters, my grandmother always mashed potatoes with electric beaters (anyone else?).
-This is also possible when making soup, but again only for a few seconds.
+This is also possible when making soup, but again, only for a few seconds.

 Too thin